Jasleen8801/Snapfolio-API/README.md

 ## API Endpoints

-1. `GET /auth`
+1. `GET /notion/getPages`: Retrieve a list of Notion pages.

-    This endpoint is used to get to the home page of the API.

-2. `GET /auth/redirect_uri`

-    This endpoint is used to get the authorization code from Notion.
-It redirects to the Notion authorization page.

-3. `GET /notion/retrieve`
+2. `POST /notion/createPage`: Create a new Notion page.

-    This endpoint is used to retrieve the blocks from the Notion page.
+3. `GET /notion/retrieve`: Retrieve a block from the Notion page.

-4. `PATCH /notion/update`
+4. `PATCH /notion/update`: Update a block in the Notion page.

-    This endpoint is used to update the blocks in the Notion page.
+5. `POST /notion/appendText`: Append a text block to the Notion page.

-5. `PATCH /notion/append`

-    This endpoint is used to append a new block to the Notion page.
+6. `POST /notion/appendCode`: Append a code block to the Notion page.

-6. `GET /notion/properties`

-    This endpoint is used to get the properties of the Notion page, including the uri, title and other important information.

-7. `POST /snippet/beautify`

-    This endpoint is used to beautify the code snippet, create its image and store it in google cloud bucket.
+7. `GET /notion/properties`: Retrieve properties of the Notion page.
+8. `POST /auth/redirect_uri`: Authenticate the user's Notion account

+## Main Repository

+This is just the backend API of our main extension.
+To view the main repository, click [here](https://github.com/Jasleen8801/snapfolio).
+Be sure to star the repo if you like it!